ryanallen/words-of-my-perfect-teacher/README.md

 *nor lha*, a deity that one propitiates to increase wealth.

 ## Wheel
-*'khor lo*, Skt, *cakra*, one of the centres of energy at different points on the [central channel](#central-channel), from which radiate the small subtle channels going to all parts of the body.
+*'khor lo*, Skt, *cakra*, one of the centers of energy at different points on the [central channel](#central-channel), from which radiate the small subtle channels going to all parts of the body.
 Generally there are considered to be four or five of these wheels.

 ## Wheel of Dharma
 *chos kyi 'khor lo*, Skt. *dharmacakra*, the symbol of the Buddha's teaching.
 To turn the wheel of the [Dharma](#dharma) means to teach the [Dharma](#dharma).
 During his lifetime, the Buddha gave three major series of teachings, which are referred to as the first, second, and third turnings.